 My research and work on racial microaggressions began through a series of lifelong experiences and observations of interpersonal racial encounters.
-For, example, I am a second-generation Asian American, born and raised in the United States.
-Despite that fact, I receive constant compliments for speaking “good” English.
-On crowded New York City subway trains, with all seats taken, I noticed that there would always be an empty one next to an African American passenger.
+For example, I am a second-generation Asian-American, born and raised in the U.S. Yet despite that fact, I receive constant compliments for speaking “good” English.
+On crowded New York City subway trains, with all seats taken, I noticed that there would always be an empty one next to a Black passenger.
 These examples and countless incidents are what we call “racial microaggressions.”

-Microaggressions are the everyday slights, insults, putdowns, invalidations and offensive behaviors that people of marginalized groups experience in daily interactions with generally well-intentioned people who may be unaware of their impact.
-Microaggressions are reflections of implicit bias or prejudicial beliefs and attitudes outside the level of conscious awareness.
-Social psychologists have studied implicit bias for decades, along with the role they play in human behavior.
+Microaggressions are the everyday slights, insults, put-downs, invalidations and offensive behaviors that people of marginalized groups experience in daily interactions with generally well-intentioned people who may be unaware of their impact.
+Microaggressions are reflections of implicit bias or prejudicial beliefs and attitudes beyond the level of conscious awareness.
+Social psychologists have studied implicit bias for decades, along with the role it plays in human behavior.
 Almost any marginalized group can be the object of microaggressions.
 There are racial, gender, LGBTQ and disability microaggressions that occur daily to these groups.

-Most individuals who commit microaggressions are well-intentioned and experience themselves as good moral and decent human beings who never would consciously discriminate.
+Most individuals who commit microaggressions view themselves as moral and decent human beings who never would consciously discriminate against another person.
 Yet it is important to acknowledge that none of us is immune from inheriting the racial, gender or sexual orientation biases of our society.
 Let us return to the two opening examples to understand more fully the manifestation, dynamics and impact of microaggressions.

 Microaggressions often convey to targets the message that they are foreigners, criminals, dangerous, a threat or subhuman.
-Our research labels these messages as themes: for Asian Americans and Latinx Americans, that you are a perpetual alien in your own country; for African Americans, that you might be a criminal; for people who identify as LGBTQ, that you're a sinner; and, if you're a woman, that you can be sexually objectified.
+Our research labels these messages as themes: for Asian-Americans and Latinx-Americans, that you are a perpetual alien in your own country; for Black people, that you might be a criminal; for people who identify as LGBTQ, that you're a sinner; and, if you're a woman, that you can be sexually objectified.

-The saying that “sticks and stones may break my bones, but words will never hurt me” is a belief that microaggressions are harmless, small, trivial and insignificant.
+The saying that “sticks and stones may break my bones, but words will never hurt me” expresses a belief that microaggressions are harmless, small, trivial and insignificant.
 Critics of microaggression theory believe that we are “making a mountain out of a molehill” and that such incidents are no different from the everyday incivilities that a white person might experience from a rude clerk.
-Our research, however, reveals major differences that account for their greater harmful and detrimental impact to people of color.
+Our research, however, reveals major differences that account for their greater harmful and detrimental impact on people of color:

 - Microaggressions are constant reminders to people of color that they are second-class citizens.

-These distinctions have led psychologists to refer everyday slights or indignities experienced by people of color as “death by a thousand cuts.”
-Far from being harmless and benign, microaggressions have macro impact upon targets.
+These distinctions have led psychologists to refer to everyday slights or indignities experienced by people of color as “death by a thousand cuts.”
+Far from being harmless and benign, microaggressions have a macro impact on targets.
 A whole body of research supports this conclusion.
-They increase stress in the lives of people of color, lower emotional well-being, increase depression and negative feelings, assail the mental health of recipients, impede learning and problem solving, impair employee performance and take a heavy toll on the physical well-being of targets.
-Equally important are findings that microaggressions lower the standard of living of groups of color, and create inequities in employment, education and health care.
+They increase stress in the lives of people of color, lower emotional well-being, increase depression and negative feelings, assail the mental health of recipients, impede learning and problem-solving, impair employee performance and take a heavy toll on the physical well-being of targets.
+Equally important are findings that microaggressions lower the standard of living of groups of color and create inequities in employment, education and health care.

-We have been able to organize microinterventions into four strategic goals: (a) make the “invisible” visible, (b) educate the perpetrator, (c) disarm the microaggression and (d) seek outside support and help.
-Unfortunately, space limits my ability to elaborate on the rationale and best practices to combat bias that we have developed.
-For those interested in our latest research venture, much of the information can be found in our 2020 American Psychologist article titled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”
+We have been able to organize microinterventions into four strategic goals: (1) make the “invisible” visible, (2) educate the perpetrator, (3) disarm the microaggression, and (4) seek outside support and help.
+For those interested in our latest research venture, much of the information can be found in our 2020 American Psychologist article entitled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”